Hide Tanning, Grief Tending

 How do I prepare for our retreat and ritual time?

-We will have four 90-minute preparation zoom sessions prior to the in-person retreat (see dates above).
-This will be a time to build relationships, set group expectations, practice, and prepare.
+We will have two 90-minute preparation zoom sessions prior to the in-person retreat.
+This will be a time to build relationships, set group expectations, and prepare.

 What do I need to bring?